aerickt/lapwing-for-beginners/src/Chapter-26.md

 To select text, include the `*` key in a movement command.
 Repeating the same command works for incrementing the current selection.
 For example, `#TPH*R/#TPH*R/#TPH*R/#TPH*R` will select the 4 letters to the left.

+> **NOTE:** on some systems (particularly Windows machines), selection does not work with numlock enabled.
+If selection strokes fail, try **disabling numlock**.
+For keyboards without a physical numlock key, try [this](https://community.acer.com/en/kb/articles/15744-how-to-disable-numlock-if-your-computer-does-not-have-a-numlock-key).

 #### Repeat the last command

 > **NOTE:** for this to work, you will have to disable the <code class="code-mono">lapwing-prefixed-proper-nouns.json</code> dictionary.